Metaflow Technologies

-Metaflow Technologies was a La Jolla, California-based microprocessor design company.
+Metaflow Technologies was a microprocessor design company based in La Jolla, California.
 It was founded in 1988 by Val Popescu, Merle Schultz, Gary Gibson, John Spracklen, and Bruce Lightner.

 The company is not well known to the general public as none of its designs were ever manufactured in volume.
 The company is known within the computer architecture community as it published articles in technical journals in the early 1990s that described how an out-of-order with speculative execution CPU might be designed.
 This was one of the first publicly disclosed OoO designs from a non-academic source.

 Described as specialising in VLIW (Very Long Instruction Word) technology, this having been licensed to Intel, Metaflow announced a collaboration with LSI Logic and Hyundai to develop a CMOS-based SPARC processor codenamed Lightning capable of achieving a performance of 80 MIPS, being around double that of some contemporary SPARC designs.
 The product itself was a multi-chip processor designed according to the architectural principles previously published by the company.
 The chips were designed and built by LSI Logic, but that support went away before full production could be reached.

 The Thunder project was a follow-on that was funded by Hyundai.
 Hyundai gained control of the company in 1994.
 This project did not go into production either.

 The company was acquired by ST Microelectronics (called SGS Thomson Microelectronics at the time) in 1998.
 ST Micro originally wanted this design team to work on an Intel IA-32 clone, but eventually the team was used for non-personal computer SOCs.

 It is rumored that Metaflow collaborated with the Intel team that would eventually design the Pentium Pro, the first commercially available Out-of-Order x86 processor.

 Following STMicroelectronics' acquisition in May 1997 of a majority stake in Metaflow, the relationship between the companies soured.
 Sources indicate that the two were unable to agree on which direction to take Metaflow's technology, creating a rift that resulted in ST's buying out Metaflow's last remaining founders: President Val Popescu, Vice President Bruce Lightner, and Director of Engineering Gary Gibson.
 Gibson has since taken a position with Mosart Systems, working on some as-yet-undisclosed new processor.